vimaec/LinqArray/README.md

 # LinqArray

-*LinqArray* is a .NET library that provides LINQ functionality for immutable arrays, rather than streams, while preserving `O(1)` complexity when retrieving the count or items by index.

-It is performant, memory efficient, safe, and easy to use.
-While it is a general purpose library, it is being used in the development of high performance geometric processing algorithms.
+*LinqArray* is a pure functional .NET Standard 2.0 library that provides LINQ functionality for immutable arrays, rather than streams, while preserving `O(1)` complexity when retrieving the count or items by index.
+It is performant, memory efficient, cross-platform, safe, and easy to use.

 ## Overview